 Predictions of breeding values for genetic evaluation need to be calculated with very limited precision, no more than 2 decimal digits.
 Such precision is obtained with 5-15 rounds in a single-trait sire model, 30-100 rounds in a single-trait animal model.
 With models with multiple traits and the maternal effect, the number of rounds can increase to > 500.
-One way of increasing the convergence rate for multiple traits is to set the MME within traits and decompose A = L + D + L' so that D would include diagonal blocks of traits, and possible blocks of direct and maternal effects.
-Such a modification described by Dwyer and VanVleck (JDS, 1985?).
-Then, the convergence rate with multiple traits is comparable to that with a single-trait.
+One way of increasing the convergence rate for multiple traits is to set the MME within traits and decompose: